Prabhas Patan: Places of interest

-Temples along Hiren river, further upstream -

-Gita Mandir, Somnath - also known as Birla Mandir, placed at the confluence of three holy rivers known as Triveni Tirtha, is a Krishna temple built by Birla family in 1970.
+Gita Mandir - placed at the confluence of three holy rivers known as Triveni Tirtha.
 As the legend goes, the Gita Mandir is nested at the very exact spot where Lord Sri Krishna after being shot by a hunter at the Bhalka Teerth had rested for a while before departing for His ‘Neej Dham’ at Dehotsarg.
 Lord Krishna with his bleeding foot is said to have walked about 4 km from Bhalka Teerth to this location.
 Marvelously built in polished marble stone, the Gita Mandir enshrines the idol of Lord Krishna in its sanctum.
 This idol of the presiding deity is flanked by two statues of Lord Laxminarayan and Lord SitaRam.
 The footprint of Lord Shri Krishna is carved here to mark the divine memory of Shri Krishna Neejdham Prasthan Leela.
 The most remarkable aspect of the Gita Mandir is its eighteen marble pillars that bear the 18 Adhyays of Shrimad Bhagwat Geeta carved on them.
 The interiors of the temple are decorated with several paintings depicting various life episodes of Lord Krishna.
 The Gita Mandir is constructed in such a way that any sound made within the temple is echoed.
 As a result, the Krishna Bhajans and Stotras recited inside the temple echo in the environment and create a spiritual appeal.

-Lakshminarayan Temple, Somnath - located adjacent to the Gita Mandir along river Hiren is dedicated to Lord Vishnu and Goddess Laxmi.
+Lakshminarayan Temple - located adjacent to the Gita Mandir along river Hiren is dedicated to Lord Vishnu and Goddess Laxmi.
 Positioned along the pristine Beachside this Mandir is revered for enshrining the divine ‘Shree vigraha’ of Bhagwan Laxminarayan.
 Supposed to be fashioned after the Laxminarayan Temple of Badrinath, this temple is built in modern Indian style of architecture.
 This daunting structure erected in glossy marbles and ornamented with beautiful carvings and engravings is distinguished for its commanding architectonics.
 The carvings on the temple walls depict the episodes chronicled in the Hindu Puranas.
 Apart from the idol of Lord Laxminarayan, this temple also enshrines several other idols of various Hindu Gods and Goddesses.

-Kashi Vishwanath Mahadev temple – located close to Lakshminarayan temple is small, yet ancient.

 Shree Mahaprabhuji Bethakji - is located close to Gita Mandir.
 At the Dehotsargt Tirth Shri Vallabhacharya gave discourses on Shrimad Bhagvat Gita for seven days, and this place is 65th of such 84 bethakjis.

 Bhimnath Mahadev – located little North of Gita Mandir is yet another small ancient temple, which was ransacked by Muslim rulers in past.

-Jain temple – is located little North of old Bhimnath temple

-Dholeshwar Mahadev Mandir – is an ancient mandir, located further North of Jain temple complex, along River side.